2013 Boston mayoral election: Campaign

-Both Connolly and Walsh were felt to be liberal Democrats, with Connolly being perceived as being focused on education and Walsh having the reputation of being the candidate of organised labor.
+Both Connolly and Walsh were regarded as liberal Democrats, with Connolly being perceived as being focused on education and Walsh having the reputation of being the candidate of organised labor.
 Connolly was considered the frontrunner as the campaign began, as he was more well-known and was considered to have a superior field organisation to Walsh.
 However, Walsh's campaign was boosted by large spending by labor unions, who were dissatisfied with Connolly due to his staunch support for charter schools.
 Connolly raised objections to the support that Walsh had received, arguing that it would make him beholden to the unions if he were to win, but he made sure to temper his criticism to avoid alienating labor unions from his campaign completely.
 Walsh responded to this criticism by arguing that his ties to labor would make him more effective at negotiating contracts and preventing strikes.
-Walsh's campaign was also boosted by his being endorsed by his preliminary rivals Golar Richie, Barros and Arroyo.
+Walsh's campaign was also boosted by endorsements from his preliminary rivals Golar Richie, Barros and Arroyo.

 The relative lack of policy differences between the candidates led to the election largely coming down to a contest between biographies and personalities.
 Walsh supporters derided Connolly as a "corporate lawyer" while Connolly supporters characterised Walsh as a puppet of organized labor.
 Connolly's base of support largely came from his home neighborhood of West Roxbury and the relatively affluent communities in Boston's west, while Walsh had support from both the more working-class, culturally conservative areas in South Boston and from left-wing activists who had been invigorated by Elizabeth Warren's successful campaign for U.S. Senate the previous year.